Measuring sampling plan utility in post-marketing surveillance of medical products

 \subsubsection{Capturing the regulatory context in utility calculations}

 Construction of the loss was informed by collaboration with the regulatory agency.
-For the product of this study, an SFP-rate threshold of $\threshold=15\%$ approximated the agency's threshold of serious concern.
-The agency indicated a higher tolerance for overestimation versus underestimation of SFP rates: around five false alarms per true detection, or $\underEstWt=5$, would justify the allocation of correction resources.
+An SFP-rate threshold of $\threshold=15\%$ approximated the agency's threshold of serious concern.
+The agency indicated a higher tolerance for overestimation versus underestimation of SFP rates: about five false alarms per true detection ($\underEstWt=5$) justifies the use of correction resources.
 We use an assessment weight with $\checkRiskSlope=0.6$ to de-emphasize high versus low SFP rates, while prioritizing rates near $\threshold$.
-Sensitivity analysis demonstrates generally small but expected changes under different choices \if0\blind{\parencite{wickettdissertation}.}\fi \if1\blind{\parencite{wickettdissertationblind}.}\fi
+Sensitivity analysis shows generally small but expected changes under different choices \if0\blind{\parencite{wickettdissertation}.}\fi \if1\blind{\parencite{wickettdissertationblind}.}\fi